 My holds improved another 30 seconds when I fixed my preparation.
 Before any hold, I spend two minutes doing this:

 Deep belly breathing first.
 Not chest breathing.
 Your belly should push out like a balloon.
 This maximizes oxygen intake and dumps CO2.
-I do five cycles of: four seconds in, six seconds out.
+Five cycles of: four seconds in, six seconds out.

-Then comes the weird part that works.
-I do one massive inhale to full capacity.
+Then the weird part that works.
+One massive inhale to full capacity.
 Hold for 10 seconds.
 Exhale completely.
 Wait 20 seconds breathing normally.
-Then take my final breath to about 80% capacity.
+Then take the final breath to about 80% capacity.

 Mental Tricks That Bought Me Extra Time

 Your mind quits way before your body does.
 I proved this to myself by closing my eyes during holds.
-Suddenly I was hitting 2:30 when I’d been stuck at 2:00.
+Suddenly hitting 2:30 when I’d been stuck at 2:00 for weeks.

-Another thing that helped was accepting discomfort.
+Another thing: accepting discomfort instead of fighting it.
 That chest burning feeling at 1:30?
 I used to resist it.
 Now I acknowledge it and move on.
 “Yep, there’s the CO2.
 Chest is contracting.
-I’m still okay.”
-This mental shift added a solid minute to my holds.
+Still okay.”
+This shift added a solid minute to my holds.
+Maybe more.

 Why Recovery Breathing Matters

-Here’s the right way: After surfacing, do three strong exhales followed by calm breathing.
+Better way: After surfacing, three strong exhales followed by calm breathing.
 The exhales dump remaining CO2.
 The calm breathing restores oxygen without spiking your heart rate.

-If you take away just one thing, make it this: start with CO2 tables on dry land.
-They’re safe, effective, and you’ll see progress in two weeks.
+Start with CO2 tables on dry land.
+Safe, effective, and you’ll see progress in two weeks.
+That’s where I’d start if I were doing this again.

 Never train breath-holds alone in water.
-Ever.
 The blackout risk isn’t worth it.
 Get a buddy or stick to dry training.
+I know I keep saying this, but people still ignore it.

 Focus on relaxation over lung packing.
 A calm body at 80% capacity beats a tense body at 100%.

 Track your progress in a simple notebook.
-Knowing I went from 1:30 to 2:00 kept me motivated through plateaus.
+Knowing I went from 1:30 to 2:00 kept me motivated through plateaus that lasted longer than I expected.

-So there you have it.
 Going from 90 seconds to four minutes wasn’t magic.
 It was CO2 tables three times a week.
 Learning to work with my body’s signals instead of ignoring them.
-And accepting that discomfort doesn’t mean danger.
+Accepting that discomfort doesn’t mean danger.

-The biggest lesson?
-Your body already has the capacity.
+The biggest lesson: your body already has the capacity.
 You just need to train your mind to trust it and your physiology to tolerate the signals.
-Start with dry tables, focus on relaxation, and give it time.
+Start with dry tables, focus on relaxation, give it time.